 "I guess I am."
 Eddy reflected, as he once more inspected the guitar.

 He had no business wanting it.
-Eddy never would have imagined himself shredding and jamming on a clunky wood grained eyesore, like this.
+Eddy never would have imagined himself jamming on a clunky wood grained eyesore, like this.
 It belonged on a guy wearing Buddy Holly glasses and a string tie.
 But it's price tag, like the contents of Eddy's wallet, was on the low side of three digits; the very low side.
 And there was something he liked about that wood grain finish.
 The knots looked like faces.
 Faces that were screaming.

-As he handed over his cash, it occurred to Eddy he had no idea what type of guitar it was.
+As he handed over his cash, it occurred to Eddy, he had no idea what type of guitar it was.
 The clerk had said something about it "finding its way into the shop" but that really meant nothing.
 The space on its head, usually reserved for the maker's tag, was blank.